festivals

 When: Late January to mid-February | Where: Guadalest Valley, Costa Blanca, Alicante | Access: Freely accessible

 The Guadalest Valley is especially beautiful in mid-February, when almond blossoms cover the landscape in soft pink and white.
-You can explore most of the area independently, making it perfect for a day trip from Alicante or the Costa Blanca.
+You can explore most of the area independently, making it a perfect day trip from Alicante or the Costa Blanca.

 Heather Bloom (Winter Phase)